achengs/subpar/README.md

 bundle of codemirror.js, clojure.js, emacs.js (wasn't sure whether
 emacs was necessary but included it anyway).
 3. Included the resulting codemirror-compressed.js file in my page's header with a script tag.
-4. Included resources/public/js/subpar.core.debug.js and
+4. Included resources/public/js/subpar.core.js and
-resources/public/js/subpar.js. (subpar.core.js is supposed to be a minified version but I think I found a difference in the behavior and I want to investigate that before recommending its use)
+resources/public/js/subpar.js.
+(If you find an issue and wish to investigate, you can subpar.core.debug.js instead for non-minified symbols.)
 5. Set the keyMap option to "subpar"

 ## Features / Keys